 If you need radiotherapy or other treatments such as stem cell harvesting and transplantation, this will take place at the Northern Centre for Cancer Care at Freeman Hospital who we work closely with.

 - CML Support Association

 - ITP support association

-There are other organisations that provide support to patients, families and carers:
+You may find the following organisations useful as they provide support to patients, families and carers:

-Cancer patients are exempt from prescription charges.
+If you are a cancer patient you will be exempt from prescription charges.
 Please speak to a member of your medical or nursing team to obtain an exemption certificate.